-Who is Liable for Your Injuries?
+Who is Liable for Your Injuries in a Train Accident?

 Trains are considered common carriers.
 Common carriers are classified as any entity that transfers people or goods from one place to another.
 Civil Code 2168 defines a common carrier as “Everyone who offers to the public to carry persons, property, or messages, excepting only telegraphic messages, is a common carrier of whatever he thus offers to carry.“

 Common carriers such as trains hold what is known as the “duty of care” which means they have the responsibility to keep passengers safe while they commute.
 Train companies such as Amtrak and Metrolink can be sued if a group of people are injured or killed as a result of their negligence.